coditrust/GIFF/README.md

 Author: Anthony Dessiatnikoff

 It allows to display information about remote systems using a Local File Include vulnerability.
+Targets: Linux only (for now)
+It is not an exploit!
+It only extract information from some files on the target.

 - list of users on the system :